Anse Royale Beach, one of the best beaches in Mahe and top things to do in Mahe Seychelles

 Eden Restaurant at STORY Seychelles Hotel – We enjoyed an amazing romantic dinner in a lovely setting on the beach.
 We had Yellow Fin Tuna and Beef Tenderloin, both delicious!
 Both restaurants were booked through STORY via email about a month in advance.

-The Luxury Travelers at Eden Restaurant, Mahe, Seychelles
+The Luxury Travelers at Eden Restaurant Seychelles on an Island Hopping Seychelles Itinerary

 Eden Restaurant, Mahe © The Luxury Travelers

-The Luxury Travelers at La Perle Noire Restaurant, Mahe
+The Luxury Travelers at the La Perle Noire Restaurant on Mahe Island, Seychelles

 La Perle Noire Restaurant, Mahe © The Luxury Travelers